 Name of the relation.
 The technical name is used for internal use cases (scripts) whereas the localized name will be displayed in the Web Client (as for most fields in ConSol CM).
-For details about localization, please refer to section Localization of Objects in General, Type 1.

 Select one of the two types:

 Directional

 A directional relation has a defined source and a defined target.
 A Data Object can be source and target for different relation types at the same time.
 An example for a directional relation is a reseller (company) to end customer (contact) relation: sells products to.
 A company (reseller) sells products to a contact (end customer).
 A relation between two contacts of a company: is boss of.
 The other direction, works for, can also be used, but designing a consistent structure for the entire system, to avoid misunderstandings, is highly recommended.